 Ecological environment: The plant grows on hillsides, hilly areas of the grass and bushes edge, grows at the edge of the village, wilderness, roadside, and other places in the bush.
 It distributes in the lower reaches area of the Yangtze River, the Zhujiang river area, Hainan, Taiwan of China.

-Trait identification: This herb is irregular cylindrical, semi-cylindrical or block, more curved, 5~10 cm long.
+Characters of herbs: This herb is irregular cylindrical, semi-cylindrical or block, more curved, 5~10 cm long.
 Diameter is 1~5 cm.
 The surface is pale grayish-yellow, often deep in the curved part of the transverse groove and into nodules of the tumor block-like.
 Weight, solid quality, flat section, pale, rich pink, with a sparse arrangement of radial texture.
 Slight smell, bitter taste.